nielsenjared/nielsenjared.github.io/content/blog/data-structure-queue-javascript/index.md

 let peekABoo = q.peek(); //"Last out!"
 ```

-If you’re not a fan of sugary syntax, we can also implement our stack using prototype:
+If you’re not a fan of sugary syntax, we can also implement our queue using prototype:

 ```js
 const Queue = function() {